UoMResearchIT/r-tidyverse-digital-humanities/_episodes/09-functions.md

 ~~~
 {: .r}

-Ok, so there's a lot going on in this function now.
+OK, so there's a lot going on in this function now.
 In plain English,
 the function now subsets the provided data by year if the year argument isn't
 empty, then subsets the result by country if the country argument isn't empty.
 Then it calculates the GDP for whatever subset emerges from the previous two steps.
-The function then adds the GDP as a new column to the subsetted data and returns
+The function then adds the GDP as a new column to the sub-setted data and returns
 this as the final result.
 You can see that the output is much more informative than a vector of numbers.